shvchk/padavan-builder-workflow/README.md

   If you can't figure out the problen on your own, you can ask community or firmware developer for help.
 In this case don't forget to attach the log archive.

+### Advanced usage

+You can set firmware repository, branch, specific tag or commit in [`variables`](variables) file.

+You can also create `pre-build.sh` script with any custom commands, which will be executed just before build process.
+By that time firmware source code is already downloaded, so you can add or change anything in it.

+You can also create `post-build.sh` script, which will be executed right after build process.

 ---

 Discussion: https://github.com/shvchk/padavan-builder-workflow/discussions/categories/general